My Curriculum Vitae

 3.Xenograft: This is graft from another species that is used to strengthen your own bone.

+Anaesthesia Many operations are usually carried out under general anaesthesia as a day-case procedure.
 As a team Dr Coates, Consultant Anaesthetist and Mr Hardy, Consultant Orthopaedic and Trauma Surgeon offer an appropriate anaesthetic and good pain relief.

 Smoking Patients who smoke do not just risk lung diseases and cancer.
 There is plenty of evidence that smoking delays fracture healing following scaphoid fracture, open tibial fracture, compound fractures, osteotomy of the forearm and shin bone fractures.
 Happily, if you stop smoking then fracture healing is improved according to a Finnish study.
 So if you are a smoker and are about to undergo Orthopaedic or Trauma Surgery then stop at least 2 weeks before surgery and use the excuse to give up or accept the increase risk of complications.